 Maps should be as simple as possible on your dashboard's mobile view.
 Some best practices for building mobile-ready maps include the following:

-• Limit the map to one operational layer, with a minimum number of features, whose symbology contrasts with the background basemap.
-This makes the map easier to interpret, faster to draw, and reduces the amount of data being downloaded to your device over a network connection.
+- Limit the map to one operational layer, with a minimum number of features, whose symbology contrasts with the background basemap.
+This makes the map easier to interpret and faster to draw and reduces the amount of data being downloaded to your device over a network connection.